-The leaves are changing, the wind is getting colder and there’s something mysterious in the air…That can only mean one thing–Spooky season is upon us!
+The leaves are changing, the wind is getting colder and there’s something mysterious in the air…That can only mean one thing–it’s the night of Halloween!
 And what better way is there to get into the spirit than by exploring the most magically mysterious town of them all?

 *Scroll down for all you need to know before traveling to Salem and a handy dandy map including all the spots to help guide you through town once you arrive*

 Special ferry services run from Boston to Salem through October 31 from Boston’s Long Wharf.
 Any time of year, you can easily reach Salem by hopping on the MBTA and taking the Newburyport/Rockport Line to Salem station.
 Alternatively, if you’ve got a car it’s just a short 30-minute drive!

 In a town with such a haunted history as Salem’s there’s no shortage of spots full of paranormal activity, so why not start the day by exploring one the most haunted destinations in the whole town?

 Home to Judge Jonathan Corwin, magistrate of the Witch Trials, the house is the only direct remaining link to the trials and has become known as The Witch House.
 It’s unclear what truly haunts the Witch House, some say it’s the spirits of those condemned in the trials (although no ‘witches’ stepped inside) others say it’s the ‘Corwin Curse’ that keeps the spirits of the Corwin’s themselves inside the house.

 One thing is for sure, the black shoe and witch bottle (a bottle full of urine, pins, hair, and fingernails) meant to keep witches and evil away seem to have not been very effective for the family members who tragically passed away in the house way before their time.

 When making your way to your next destination you’ll see an old Gothic Church on your right.
 That’s the First Church In Salem, the parish of many of the accused during the Salem Witch Trials.